brunoreis/palestraGraphQL/PHPGraphQLArticle.md

 ### Error Handling

-Error handling is a very open topic on GraphQL world.
+The last missing topic I'm gonna touch is error handling.
+This is a very open topic on GraphQL world.
 The specs don't say a lot ([1](https://facebook.github.io/graphql/#sec-Errors),[2](https://facebook.github.io/graphql/#sec-Executing-Operations)) and are open to a lot of interpretations.

 And, as we can see by the community, there are a lot of different opinions on how to handle them ([1](https://voice.kadira.io/masking-graphql-errors-b1b9f15900c1),[2](https://medium.com/@tarkus/validation-and-user-errors-in-graphql-mutations-39ca79cd00bf))

 Being GraphQL so recent, it's expected that you don't have well established best practices on it yet.
 And this is something nice to take into consideration when designing your system.
 Maybe you see a better way of doing things.
 So, please do it, test, and share with us.